numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

     np.array(["2020-01-02", "2020-01-02 11:24"], dtype="M8")

 By inspecting the date strings.
-Together with the below common dtype operation this allows it to automatically find that the datetime64 unit should be "minutes".
+Together with the below common dtype operation, this allows it to automatically find that the datetime64 unit should be "minutes".